vimalmenon/Learn-AZ-900/questions/README.md

   - Provide Global View of the status of Azure
 - Microsoft Defender for Cloud
   - MS defender for cloud compares the configuration of your resources with requirements in industry stands, regulation and benchmarks
+- Azure Trust Center
+  - Provides information about the Azure compliance offering